haixei/exploring-aviation/docs/prices/eda.md

 ### Skewness

 One of the things that we should definitely check is skewness, we can then verify which is considered normal for this dataset and use transformation on columns that don't adhere to that idea.
 I noticed that most of the columns have 1.5 - 3, but there were a few with a big difference.
-Here's the numbers after using the Yeo-Johnson method.

 ```
-Skewness after normalization:
+Skewness:
 ItinID              -2.045501
 MktID               -2.045501
 MktCoupons           7.251936